4-Day Upper Lower Split For Beginners

 Rest

 Place one hand and the same-side knee on a bench.
-Row the dumbbell in the other hand up to your hip, squeezing your back at the top.
+Row the dumbbell to your hip with the other hand, squeezing your back at the top.
 Lower slowly and repeat, then switch sides.

 Muscles Worked